On the Keevash-Knox-Mycroft Conjecture: Acknowledgements

 The second author would like to thank Andrew Treglown and Hi{\d{\^{e}}}p H\`an for helpful discussions at the early stage of this project.
-The work of the first author was partially supported by the AMS-Simons Travel Grant 2022-2024.
+The authors would like to thank two anonymous referees for their helpful comments that improved the presentation of this paper.